Facebook reports slower-than-expected 2Q revenue growth | New Country 923

 The earnings covered the company’s first full quarter since the Cambridge Analytica privacy scandal erupted.
 But analysts attributed the user growth shortfall largely to European privacy rules that went into effect in May, not to the furor over the political consulting firm with ties to President Donald Trump, which improperly accessed the data of tens millions of Facebook users.

+With an hour before trading began Thursday, shares had plunged more than 19 percent, plucking about $17 billion in net worth out of the pocket of Facebook founder Mark Zuckerberg.

-The results suggest that Facebook may have weathered the scandal without major harm to its business, even if its public image has taken a hit.
-While its revenue fell short of Wall Street estimates, it did so by only about 1 percent; profits, meanwhile exceeded forecasts.
+Still, the results suggest that Facebook may have weathered the scandal without major harm to its business, even if its public image has taken a hit.
+While revenue fell short of Wall Street estimates, it did so by only about 1 percent; profits, meanwhile exceeded forecasts.

 But Facebook continues to grapple with big existential questions, ranging from its users’ privacy to tech addiction to how it deals with fake news and misinformation, hate speech and extremism on its service.